the NachtKabarett

 One particular photograph present within the series of images was that of the film set of Jerry Lewis' unreleased movie adaptation of Joan O'Brien and Charles Denton's screenplay "The Day the Clown Cried".

-"I TOOK A CHILD BY THE HAND
+"I TOOK A CHILD BY THE HANDBeginning of the final draft of 'The Day the Clown Cried'

 TO LEAD HIM ON HIS WAY.